 Fast forward, to 2000 and the company was sold to a PE firm, under which it grew from $150M to $300M in revenue.
 In 2006, it was acquired by the Carlyle Group, and significant debt was added.
 That debt, plus the financial crisis, resulted in bankruptcy from which it emerged in 2011.
 Berkshire then bought the company in 2012.

 Management explained how that sale happened.
-It began with an email sent to Buffett (which he showed us) and a basic agreement happened in a few days.
-The final paperwork was done in a month.
-This seems crazy fast but it is likely Buffett had been aware of this Omaha-based company for a long time.
+It began with an email sent to Buffett (which management showed us) and a basic agreement happened in just a few days.
+The final paperwork was done within a month.
+This seems crazy fast but it is also likely Buffett had been aware of this Omaha-based company for a long time.

-Today the company has 4 businesses with 71% of revenue still from party supplies.
+Today the company has 4 businesses with 71% of revenue still coming from party supplies.
 They are still mostly a b2b wholesale operations focused selling party-suppliers to hospitals, businesses and education.
-If you look at their webpage, you can see they sell a huge number of weird items (costumes, banners, candy, easter eggs, etc.).
-They appear to generate sales mostly by catalog but the orders are placed and fulfilled online.
-The CEO says they spend their money making and sending catalogs but the trasactions are online.
-Management says they sell a huge number of rubber ducks and they gave us Warren and Charlie ducks.
+If you look at their webpage, you can see they sell a huge number of weird items, such as costumes, banners, candy, easter eggs, etc. They appear to generate sales mostly by catalogs but the orders are placed and fulfilled online.
+The CEO says they spend their money making and sending catalogs but the transactions are online.
+Management says they sell a huge number of rubber ducks and they gave us Warren and Charlie ducks (below).

 We got a tour of their facility and it is basically a big Amazon-like facility for assembling and shipping packages.
-A building full of chutes and assembling points with picking trays and staff with scan guns (we weren’t allowed to take photos).
-Basically an e-commerce version of a manufacturing facility – where the main activity is assembly.
+It’s a building completely full of chutes, conveyor belts and assembly points with picking trays and staff with scan guns (we weren’t allowed to take photos).
+Basically it’s an e-commerce version of a manufacturing facility – where the main activity is assembly.

-Again, we see a Berkshire company with a circumscribed niche market with special characteristics and a dominant company that has built operational scale against it, giving it a cost advantage.
+Again, we see a Berkshire company with a circumscribed niche market with special characteristics and a dominant company with operational scale against it, giving it a cost advantage.
 As this is basically a wholesale business (their customers are businesses), it is more about price I think.

 Back to Harrahs and China

 Ok.
 That was the end of our day.
 We all piled back on the bus and when I brought up discussing OTC, nobody was interested.
 Everyone was tapped out.
-The students went out to eat and do who knows what (I’m assuming the casino was involved)).
+We drove past the Paypal facility (no idea Paypal was in Omaha).
+The students then went out to eat and do who knows what (I’m assuming the casino was involved)).
 I went back to my hotel, keeping in mind the two cardinal rules of being a professor. #1 – Never drink too much in front of students. #2 – Never let them see you dance (they will never look at you the same again.)

 The next day we all headed off to the airport.
 Details of the trip and the Q&A with Buffett went all over Chinese social media.
 Caijing, Sina and +10 other China websites put up articles about our trip.
 I have been hearing about it from people all over China since.

 I shortly landed back in Beijing, which welcomed me with a blanket of pollution.
 Looking back, it was just an amazing experience.
-I go online and all the press is covering Buffett’s new annual letter.
+I check out the financial press and Buffett’s annual letter is being covered.
 Was I just having lunch with that guy?
-It’s strange to be watching this from China where FYI it is virtually impossible to find curly fries.
+It’s strange to be watching this from China where FYI it is still virtually impossible to find curly fries.

 Thanks for reading.
-A special thanks to MBA student Robert Yao, who was the mastermind behind the trip and its tireless organizer.
+A special thanks to MBA student Robert Bao, who was the mastermind behind the trip and its tireless organizer (photos of Robert below).